Ursa Major: Deep-sky objects

 NGC 2787 is a lenticular galaxy at a distance of 24 million light-years.
 Unlike most lenticular galaxies, NGC 2787 has a bar at its center.
 It also has a halo of globular clusters, indicating its age and relative stability.

 NGC 2950 is a lenticular galaxy located 60 million light-years from Earth.

+NGC 3000 is a double star, and catalogued as a nebula-type object.

 NGC 3079 is a starburst spiral galaxy located 52 million light-years from Earth.
 It has a horseshoe-shaped structure at its center that indicates the presence of a supermassive black hole.
 The structure itself is formed by superwinds from the black hole.

 NGC 3310 is another starburst spiral galaxy located 50 million light-years from Earth.
 Its bright white color is caused by its higher than usual rate of star formation, which began 100 million years ago after a merger.
 Studies of this and other starburst galaxies have shown that their starburst phase can last for hundreds of millions of years, far longer than was previously assumed.

 NGC 4013 is an edge-on spiral galaxy located 55 million light-years from Earth.
 It has a prominent dust lane and has several visible star forming regions.

 I Zwicky 18 is a young dwarf galaxy at a distance of 45 million light-years.
 The youngest-known galaxy in the visible universe, I Zwicky 18 is about 4 million years old, about one-thousandth the age of the Solar System.
 It is filled with star forming regions which are creating many hot, young, blue stars at a very high rate.